yegor256/blog/_drafts/_vars.md

 Here `start!` is a static method of the `App` class, which you have to declare as a child of their default parent [`Sinatra::Base`](https://github.com/sinatra/sinatra/blob/v2.0.3/lib/sinatra/base.rb#L893-L1896).
-To tell the app which TCP port to listen to you have to pre-configure it:
+To tell the app which TCP port to listen to you have to preconfigure it:

 {% highlight ruby %}
 require 'sinatra/base'